tocchan/guildhall/sdst/README.md

 - [ ] Occupancy Maps
     - [ ] Buildings define their occupancy region in data
         - *Note: could also infer it from the model size, but should allow an override through data*
+    - [ ] Static objects occupy cells that their origin occupy (may improve this later) once pathing isdone)
 - [ ] Collision Types for units
+    - [ ] Disc Collider for units
+    - [ ] Box (AABB2) collider for buildings
+    - *Note: Similar to the Pachinko colliders, but doing much less.
+There are no rigidbodies, physics systems, etc...*
 - [ ] Resources
     - [ ] Supply - used as a limiter for how many units you can build
     - [ ] Wood - used as a currency to build new units/buildings
     - [ ] Tree can be cut down
+- [ ] Buildings are now property constructed;
+    - [ ] Can only build in tiles that are not occupied (using Occupancy map)
-- [ ] Buildings can have dependencies (can only build hut if townhall is built)
+    - [ ] Can only build if you have the resources
+    - [ ] Resources are consumed upon building;
 - [ ] Townhall can build `peon`s
-    - [ ] Up to max supply
+    - [ ] Up to max supply, and only if resources are available;
-    - [ ] Supply is given by huts
+    - [ ] Supply is given by huts & town halls
 - [ ] Peons can chop trees for wood
-    - [ ] `tree` unit defined in data
+    - [ ] Add a `Resource` component to the tree object
+    - [ ] When attacking a `Resource`, remove the resources from the tree.
+Killing tree when out of resources
+          - *Could use health as a resource count on the object.*
     - [ ] Tree moves through different mesh states as it lowers on health
+    - [ ] If their target is destroyed, they should pick a new nearby target
+    - [ ] When peons are full, they return their resources to an object marked as a return point.
+Adding resources to that team;
+        - **This should be defined in data, with the Towncenter currently marked as one**
+    - [ ] After depositing, they should go back to chopping the same tree they started with;
+- [ ] 15%: Do your appropriate debugging.

+#### Notes
+- ???

+### Week 5 - Minimap & Threaded Loading
+#### Task List
+- [ ] Buildings can have dependencies (can only build hut if townhall is built)
+- [ ] Map Editor
+    - [ ] Can place trees, goblin huts, and starting units on a map
+    - [ ] Can save out the map
+    - [ ] Can load and play these maps
 - [ ] Goblin Hut structure defiend
 - [ ] `AICommander` that controls the Goblin Team
     - [ ] Will build goblins, and sends them to attack the town center when he has a big enough group
-- [ ] Able to construct a Warrior Hall after a townhall is built
-    - [ ] Warrior Hall can build `warrior` units
 - [ ] Game completes in win condition when all goblin units are dead (buildings/units)
 - [ ] Game completes in loss condition when all local units are dead (buildings/units)
-- [ ] Map Editor
-    - [ ] Can place trees, goblin huts, and starting units on a map
-    - [ ] Can save out the map
-    - [ ] Can load and play these maps
-- [ ] Gather profiling data about your game and identify current hotspots

-#### Notes
-- ???

-### Week 5 - Minimap & Threaded Loading
-#### Task List
 - [ ] Game shows a minimap
     - [ ] Shows buildings that belogn to a team
     - [ ] Shows units that belong to a team